17 UX Design Blogs You Can't Miss in 2019

 User experience (UX) design is all the rage in the design world.
-Businesses are investing more in their websites and turning their attention to mobile device applications, which has made UX design skills a hot commodity.
+Technology assists us with everything from getting a ride to managing our family’s busy schedules—but those apps and websites we rely on are only as good as their usability.
+Businesses are investing in their websites and apps more than ever before, which has made UX design skills a hot commodity.

-If you consider yourself adequate in one of the skillsets listed above but still have some work to do in the other, it’s ok!
+It’s OK if you consider yourself strong in one of the skill sets listed above but still have some work to do in the other!
 One of the best ways to sharpen these skills is by following UX design blogs.
-These resources can provide the knowledge, training and inspiration you need to take your career to the next level.
+These resources can provide the knowledge, training and inspiration you need to take your UX design career to the next level.

-Keeping tabs on the UX design blogs listed below will help you stay up-to-date with all of the hot topics and new developments in the field.
-Each website is a little different, but all include relevant and helpful information and resources for those interested in UX.
+Keeping tabs on the UX design blogs listed below will help you stay up to date with all the hot topics and new developments in the field.
+Each website is a little different, but all include relevant resources for those interested in user experience.

 This blog also started off as a moderated mailing list about information design and has evolved into a website dedicated to sharing information about all things web.
 There are over 1,000 posts on UX alone, so it’s definitely worth checking out.

-This blog is named after its owner, Luke Wroblewski, who has helped to spearhead several digital enterprises and has worked with web giants Yahoo and Google.
-Luke’s posts a variety of content, including helpful videos and notes from conferences and presenters on all kinds of UX subjects.
-Additionally, you can browse UX events that you may want to attend.
+This blog is named after its owner, Luke Wroblewski, a UX pro who has helped spearhead several digital enterprises and has worked with web giants Yahoo and Google.
+Luke posts about all things UX design, including videos and notes from conferences and his take on the latest design news.

 The Nielson Norman Group uses research-based principles to consult with clients in need of UX guidance.
 They publish an interesting variety of UX-related articles written by their own team of seasoned professionals—living up to their claim of being “a leading voice in the user experience field.”

-Usabilla is a Dutch software company that specializes in providing its clients user feedback to help improve website usability.
+Usabilla is a Dutch software company that specializes in providing user feedback to its clients to improve website usability.
 Their blog includes UX case studies, helpful how-to’s, video interviews with UX experts and more.

 10. UX Booth

 UX Booth is created by and for the user experience community.
-This is a great starting point for rookies because most of their content is created for beginner to intermediate user experience and interaction designers.
-The site is simple to navigate, with posts categorized into topics, such as content strategy, research, information architecture and philosophy.
+This is a great starting point for rookies because most of their content is created for beginning to intermediate designers.
+The site is simple to navigate, with posts categorized into topics such as content strategy, research, information architecture and philosophy.

 UX Movement’s focus is to illustrate how good and bad interface design practices affect a user’s behavior.
 The website features tabs devoted to every facet of UX design, from forms and buttons to navigation and wireframes, making it easy to find the info you need.

 Though it’s not technically an active blog, UX Myths is a handy resource for anyone pursuing a career in user experience.
 As its name suggests, the site debunks some common misconceptions about the industry, like “white space is wasted space” and “people don’t scroll.”
-This is a great reference to remember when you need some evidence-based insights to direct your designs.
+This is a great reference to have on hand when you need evidence-based insights to direct your designs.

-UX Pin is a congregation of tips and tricks, how-to’s, free downloads, and a variety of other useful content.
-Most articles are loaded with helpful diagrams and other image that illustrate the concepts clearly for visual learners.
+UXPin is a congregation of tips and tricks, how-to’s, free downloads and a variety of other useful content.
+Most articles are loaded with helpful diagrams and other images that illustrate the concepts clearly for visual learners.